Aishwarya-Manjunath/Genetically-not-yet-secure/README.md

 # Genetically-Secure
-A crypto secure tool for encryption and decryption using PRNG and the Genetic Algorithm.
+A tool for crypto secure encryption and decryption using PRNG and the Genetic Algorithm.
+To run the code:
+python3 gui.py